The Heart of the Truest Believer: In the Enchanted Forest

 Neal wakes up in the same place where Aurora woke from her sleeping curse, being tended to by her, Prince Phillip, and Mulan.
 When Neal reveals that he knows Emma, Aurora tries to communicate with Henry through the Netherworld via the sleeping curse.
 When she is unsuccessful, Neal and Mulan set out for Rumpelstiltskin's castle, hoping to find something to lead them to Emma and Henry.
-When they arrive there, they meet Robin Hood, who has taken up residence in the castle, but allows them to search for what they seek to repay the life debt he owes Rumpelstiltskin.
+When they arrive there, they meet Robin Hood, who had taken up residence in the castle, but allows them to search for what they seek to repay the life debt he owes Rumpelstiltskin.
 Finding his father's old staff, Neal manages to uncover a concealed cabinet full of magical objects, including a crystal ball that tells him that Emma is in Neverland.

 Cultural references

 The opening scene in this episode featured a clock in the hospital stopping at 8:15, another reference to Peter Pan.

-Also, a Disney-related fourth wall was broken in this episode when Neal mentioned to Mulan that they made a movie about her and told her, Aurora and Phillip that the outside world considers them fairy tale characters.
+Also, a Disney-related fourth wall was broken in this episode when Neal mentioned to Mulan that they made a movie about her and told her, Aurora, and Phillip that the outside world considers them fairy tale characters.